jukent/geocat-hugo/content/software/geocat_comp.md

 image  : "images/backgrounds/geocat-curly.png"
 ---

-GeoCAT computational library (The computational component of the GeoCAT project that translates NCL’s non-WRF computational routines into Python and implements other geoscientific analysis functions)
+GeoCAT computational library (The computational component of the GeoCAT project that translates NCL’s non-WRF computational routines into Python and implements other geoscientific analysis functions).